Building Europe’s world-class buildings and infrastructure since 1969.

 Sofia Ring Mall & Lot 2 of Struma Highway

 Work on the Sofia Ring Mall, Bulgaria’s biggest shopping centre, is completed.
 Covering 328,000 square metres, the whole area is big enough to accommodate 50 football fields or 270 tennis courts.
 In 2015 GBS is ready with another key project for the country – Lot 2 of the Struma Highway, funded by the European Union.
 One of the main priorities of the whole Struma project is to improve the social, environmental and economic development of all the regions through which it passes.

 GBS implements key energy projects in Bulgaria with US partners Solar Turbines and Honeywell – the first stage of the modernisation and reconstruction of the Strandza, Petrich, Lozenets and Ihtiman gas compressor stations and the 11-km long gas transmission pipeline from the Bulgarian -Turkish border to Strandzha gas metering station.
 In 2018 GBS completes work ahead of schedule on two major infrastructural projects as well – Struma Highway Lot 3.3 and the Plovdivtsi Dam and hydropower plant.
 With a volume of 2.45 million cubic metres, the Plovdivtsi Dam supplies water to more than 30 towns and villages in southern Bulgaria and is the first drinking water dam built in Bulgaria over the last 30 years.

 GBS celebrates 50th anniversary

 GBS holds its 50-year anniversary celebrations, with highlights including a presentation of its iconic projects across Europe, Africa, Asia and the Middle East, and honours to its longest-serving employees.
-During the same year, GBS opens a satellite office in Brussels to work in proximity with EU institutions.
+During the same year, GBS opens a satellite office in Brussels to work in proximity with EU institutions and sector leaders.